benjaminfayaz/sherlock-deno-web/README.md

 ## Local Development
 Since we fetch the site results directly in the browser, we need to avoid CORS via a CORS Proxy.
-You can use any desired CORS proxy but in this case we are using the [cors-anywhere](https://github.com/Rob--W/cors-anywhere) project.
+You can use any desired CORS proxy but in this case I am using the [cors-anywhere](https://github.com/Rob--W/cors-anywhere) project.
 For ease of use you can use one of the docker images like
 ```sh
 docker run -p 3000:3000 psimonov/cors-anywhere